Help! My partner isn’t interested in my ideas or what I have to say.

 If you recognise yourself in any part of this, I want to know you’re not alone.

-Because your partner cannot heal it.
+Because your partner cannot solve it for you.

-When you do that, and it moves faster than most people expect, the relationship changes.
+When you do that, the relationship changes.

 If this is what you need